File Transfer Protocol Explained

 What does FTP stand for?
 What is the importance of this protocol?
 How does it work?
 Read this post to learn all about the File Transfer Protocol.

-Have you ever downloaded files – books, movies, images or games – from the internet?
-If you have, without actually knowing it, you might have used the File Transfer Protocol (FTP) – a standard internet protocol for data sharing via the internet.
+Have you ever downloaded files – books, movies, images or games – from the Internet?
+If you have, without actually knowing it, you might have used the File Transfer Protocol (FTP) – a standard internet protocol for data sharing via the Internet.
 Perhaps you are already wondering how exactly does FTP work, and what is an FTP server?

 What FTP server software do you need if you want to send data?
 Does an FTP server have secure connection options?
 Is it possible to ensure safe data sharing via FTP?